Skip to main content

 Harvest

 Mountain lion harvest limits are established annually.
-When the harvest limit has been met for a given region, the season is closed.
+When the harvest limit has been met, the season is closed.
 Prior to hunting, tagholders must call the Mountain Lion Harvest Information Hotline at any time to determine if the season has been closed due to the harvest objective being reached.
 The hotline number is 1-800-800-1667, and is accessible 24 hours a day.
 Mountain lion tags are available for residents and nonresidents to purchase over the counter (two per year) at NDOW offices, license agents and online at ndowlicensing.com.
 Harvested mountain lions must be inspected and sealed by an NDOW representative.

 Limit